pippinbarr/rogess/process/to-do.md

 - ~~__WELL I DID SOMETHING...?__ Black makes some weird moves around not attacking/capturing the king?
 It's always right, right?
 Especially a knight which can attack without reprisal...?
 Maybe need to slant the AI to privilege capturing the king... fuckin' siiiiighhhh~~

 - Testing.
+- Fix messages for 2P
+- Reset confirm? back to resign at a certain point